Perlence/object-manager/README.md

 ## Design

-The Object Manages manages objects which are positive nonzero integers.
+The Object Manager manages objects which are positive nonzero integers.
 For the end user, the object can be in one of two states:

 ```